blurrycontour/zuul-gerrit/doc/source/admin/drivers/pagure.rst

       Path to the Pagure Git repositories.
 Used to clone.

+   .. attr:: source_whitelist
+      :default: ''

+      A comma separated list of source ip adresses from which webhook calls are whitelisted.
+If the source is not whitelisted, then call payload's signature is verified using the project webhook token.
+An admin access to the project is required by Zuul to read the token.
+White listing a source of hook calls allows Zuul to react to events without any authorizations.

 Trigger Configuration
 ---------------------
 Pagure webhook events can be configured as triggers.